forcedotcom/cli/releasenotes/README.md

 ------------

-* FIX: Salesforce DX projects now support the AccountPlanObjMeasCalcDef [metadata type](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json).
-(GitHub Issue [#3395](https://github.com/forcedotcom/cli/issues/3395))
+* FIX: We fixed some under-the-hood bugs.

 ## 2.112.6 (Nov 12, 2025) [stable]